hanayashiki/boring-rpc/DESIGN.md

 But if you do that, you cannot `import { Date } from 'std'` anymore.

+## Compilation

+1. The user runs the compiler from the entry point.

+2. For the entry point and every `import` seen, we recursively resolve the module and infer its types.
+   1. This indicates that:
+      1. For every module referenced by an entrypoint, there should be no name conflicts within types and services.
+This ensures we can always write names verbatimly in the target language and keep the naming simple.
+      2. For every module imported, all of their types will be compiled.

+3. We convert the types to target languages structs and the services to client or server.

 ## References

 1. Rust Analyzer Syntax: https://rust-analyzer.github.io/blog/2020/10/24/introducing-ungrammar.html